JuliaMolSim/Molly.jl/docs/src/docs.md

 temperature(sys) = 48.76795299825687 K
 ```
 Good.
-Next we define our correlation logger, add it to the system's loggers and run a long simulation.
+Next we define our correlation logger, add it to the system's loggers and run a longer simulation.
 Note that we need to redeclare the system when adding a logger.
 ```julia
 # Velocity observable